akrossu/VintageStoryPresence/README.md

 - **Vintage Story 1.22.2+**
 - (optional) **[ConfigLib](https://mods.vintagestory.at/configlib) 1.12.0+**

-> This mod uses the [DiscordRPC-NativeAOT](https://www.nuget.org/packages/DiscordRPC-NativeAOT) NuGet package, which all crossplatform compatability layering.
+> This mod uses the [DiscordRPC-NativeAOT](https://www.nuget.org/packages/DiscordRPC-NativeAOT) NuGet package, which performs all crossplatform compatability layering.
 If there are any platform compatability problems, please create an issue [here](https://github.com/samse1337/DiscordRPC-NativeAOT/issues?q=sort%3Aupdated-desc%20is%3Aissue%20is%3Aopen%20).

 <details>
   <summary><h2>For Developers</h2></summary>